lsst/rtn-051/breakdown-guides.rst

 		Opportunities that cannot be actively addressed through other opportunity response types can be ignored, with no special measures being taken to address them.

 Escalation
-	Risks can be escalated to NOIRLab Directorate or other program/services for their attention.
+	``Yes`` or ``No`` if the risks is escalated to NOIRLab Directorate or other program/services for their attention.

 Related Response Plans
-	Lists Response Plans associated with this risk.
+	Automatically generated list of response plans associated with this risk.

 Related Actions
-	Lists Actions associated with this risk.
+	Automatically generated list of actions associated with this risk.

 Residual Overall Impact
-	This is an optional field to categorize the overall impact of the risk to Rubin Observatory after the response plan is in effect.
+	Optional field to categorize the overall impact of the risk to Rubin Observatory after a response plan is in effect.

-	It can increase the Impact Severity, as shown in this example risk.

 	See :ref:`Risk-Impact-Table` for categories.

+``Residual Overall Impact`` can be used to increase the ``Residual Impact Severity`` field.

 Residual Cost Impact
-	Categorization of cost impact to Rubin Observatory after the response plan is in effect.
+	Categorization of cost impact, relative to the Rubin Observatory ``FY Baseline`` operating budget of $70,000,000, after a response plan is in effect.

-	For the Rubin Observatory, the annual budget of $70,000,000 will be used.

 	See :ref:`Risk-Impact-Table` for categories.

+Cost impacts are categorized relative to the annual baseline, even though in practice the cost of the realized risk may be felt and/or accumulated over multiple years.

 Residual Likelihood
-	Overall chance of risk being realized after the response plan is in effect.
+	Categorization of overall chance of risk being realized after a response plan is in effect.

 	See :ref:`Likelihood-Table` for categories.

 Residual Schedule Impact
-	Categorization of schedule impact to the project after the response plan is in effect.
+	Categorization of schedule impact, relative to the critical path of the Rubin Observatory's schedule (e.g., the data release cycle, the summit maintenance schedule, the start of operations, or the completion of the LSST survey) after a response plan is in effect.

-	Contact your department’s Associate Director to determine specifics about the schedule and critical path.

 	See :ref:`Risk-Impact-Table` for categories.

+You should discuss the specifics with your department's Associate Director to determine the schedule impact.
+For example, some delays may have an inconsequential impact to the Observatory's operations if it can be absorbed into the data release cycle, while others may require extending the LSST survey or delaying a data release as an action if the risk was realized.
+The latter affects the Observatory's operational critical path and crucial milestones --- these impacts are the most important ones to capture and accurately.

 Residual Impact Severity
 	Automatically generated category based on ``Residual Overall Impact``, ``Residual Cost Impact``, ``Residual Schedule Impact`` and ``Residual Likelihood``.

-	At a minimum, ``Residual Cost Impact``, ``Residual Schedule Impact`` and ``Residual Likelihood`` must be completed because the residual impact score will not include inputs from the :ref:`Breakdown-Risk-Initial-Impact` section.

 	See :ref:`Risk-Impact-Table` for categories.

+You must include ``Residual Cost Impact``, ``Residual Schedule Impact`` and ``Residual Likelihood`` because the residual impact scores will not include inputs from the :ref:`Breakdown-Risk-Initial-Impact` section.

 Residual Impact Score
 	Automatically generated value based on ``Residual Cost Impact``, ``Residual Schedule Impact`` and ``Residual Likelihood``.